nullstack/nullstack.github.io/articles/instance-self.md

 This key is *readonly* and available only in the *client* context.

-Each instance receives its own self object.
+Each instance receives its own *self* object.

-The following boolean keys are available in the environment:
+The following keys are available in the object:

-- initiated
+- *initiated*: boolean
-- hydrated
+- *hydrated*: boolean
-- prerendered
+- *prerendered*: boolean
-- element
+- *element*: HTMLElement

 When a lifecycle method is resolved, even if not declared, an equivalent key is set to true in self.